baezortega/somatypus/README.md

 The recommended installation order is:

- 1. __Python >=2.6__
+ __1. Python >=2.6__

     Python is normally installed by default in most UNIX systems.
 However, in order to run Platypus, you need to install the Python development libraries.
     On Debian or Ubuntu Linux, you can install them with:

         sudo apt-get install python-dev